madhavi945/Oct25-Assignment-2/README.md

 # Oct25-Assignment-2
-Project title : Assihnment 2
+Project title : Assignment 2

 Description : An issue tracks the progress of new features, bug fixing, or ideas team members propose.
 They constitute the cornerstone of GitHub project management; ideally, no action should proceed without an associated issue.
 The aim of every action you undertake should be geared toward resolving an issue.